 - In a separate bowl, combine flour, baking powder, cream of tartar and salt.

-- Stir into the butter mixture until combined.
+- Stir dry ingredients into butter mixture until combined.

-- In a small bowl, combine 2 Tablespoons sugar and 1½ teaspoons cinnamon.
-Sprinkle over the batter in the pan.
+- In a small bowl, whisk together granulated sugar and cinnamon.
+Sprinkle evenly over snickerdoodle blondie batter.

 - Bake on 350F (175C) for 25-28 minutes or toothpick inserted in center comes out clean or with moist crumbs (not wet batter).

 *This recipe was originally published in May of 2014 and has been updated to add more notes, a step-by-step video, a splash of vanilla extract, and new photos.
 Feel free to entertain yourself with some examples of my early photography from the original post.